docker/docs/compose/install.md

 ## Upgrading

-If you're upgrading from Compose 1.2 or earlier, you'll need to remove or migrate your existing containers after upgrading Compose.
-This is because, as of version 1.3, Compose uses Docker labels to keep track of containers, and so they need to be recreated with labels added.
+If you're upgrading from Compose 1.2 or earlier, remove or migrate your existing containers after upgrading Compose.
+This is because, as of version 1.3, Compose uses Docker labels to keep track of containers, and your containers need to be recreated to add the labels.

 If Compose detects containers that were created without labels, it refuses to run so that you don't end up with two sets of them.
 If you want to keep using